scttdavs/discount-store/README.md

 ### Listening for state changes to fields

-You can subscribe to a field execute a callback any time that field changes using the `onChange` method.
+You can subscribe to a field to execute a callback any time that field changes by using the `onChange` method.
+This includes when a field is changed from a `reset` or `clear`.

 ```js
 const { state, onChange } = createStore({ count: 0 })